-May 17 marks a landmark day in the Supreme Court’s history: A unanimous court ended a policy of segregation in public facilities it had endorsed nearly 58 years before.
+This weekend marks a landmark day in the Supreme Court’s history: a unanimous court ended a policy of segregation in public facilities it had endorsed nearly 58 years before.

 In the Plessy case, the court decided by a 7-1 margin that “separate but equal” public facilities could be provided to different racial groups.